-Always talk with your healthcare provider if you have any questions about the disease and to learn if you should be screened for it.
+Always talk with your healthcare provider if you have any questions about breast cancer, a family history of the disease (a mother or sister who has had it), or changes in your breast, and to learn if you should be screened.

 - 1. da Silva TL.
 Male breast cancer: medical and psychological management in comparison to female breast cancer.
 A review.
 Cancer Treat Commun.
 2016;7:23-34.